lorellav/GeoNewsMiner/README.md

 To cite the GNM repository, please use the following format according to the APA style guide:

 Viola, Lorella, de Bruin, Jonathan, van Eijden, Kees and Verheul, Jaap.
-2019. *The GeoNewsMiner (GNM): An interactive spatial humanities tool to visualize geographical references in historical newspapers* (v.
-1.0).
+2019. *The GeoNewsMiner (GNM): An interactive spatial humanities tool to visualize geographical references in historical newspapers* (v1.0.0).
 Utrecht: Utrecht University.
 Available at https://github.com/lorellav/GeoNewsMiner.
-DOI*:

-* Please include the DOI as displayed below the repository title.
+DOI: 10.5281/zenodo.3484591